dchen327/insearchof/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Running Tests

+To emulate our database for tests, we use the Firebase-emulator.
+Install firebase using `npm install firebase`.
+You must then initialize the current working directory as a Firebase project using `firebase init`.
+You will be given several Firebase features.
+Please select `Firestore` and `storage`.
+You only need to do this once!
+Then type `firebase emualtors:start`.
+You can check the Firestore emulator here: `http://127.0.0.1:4001/firestore` and the Storage emulator here: `http://127.0.0.1:4001/storage`.
+To run the tests, change your current directory to InSearchOf and type `python .\api\{test_file}.py`, where `test_file` can be `catalog_test`, `insearchof_test`, `sellList_test`, or `profiles_test`.